 Best Mid-Range Hotel in Santorini: Alta Vista Suites

 Santorini hotels, especially between Oia and Fira, aren’t always easy on the wallet.
-But the Cycladic suites at Alta Vista provide immense quality and stunning views without breaking the bank.
+But the Cycladic suites at Alta Vista provide immense quality and stunning views high on the caldera cliffs without breaking the bank.

 Stay in Imerovigli, a part of Santorini with ocean views that rival Oia.
 Your room will come with a private balcony or terrace.
 From which you can enjoy the classic postcard-worthy scenery that made Santorini famous.
 The interior decor matches the natural and cultural aesthetics of the island.
 While each room features an ensuite bathroom, and some may offer a cozy fireplace.

-Outside of your room, you’ll have an infinity private pool.
+Outside of your room, you’ll have infinity pool and glorious sea views.
 Where you can swim to the edge of the island and look down at the sea hundreds of feet below.

 Best Budget Hotel in Santorini: Acqua Vatos Santorini Hotel